EricGomesGregory/DnD-Vault/Vault/Spelljammer/Classes/Channeler.md

 ### Refocus
 Starting at 6th level, FLUFF.
-You can use an action to recover a number of  Focus points equal to your Wisdom modifier.
+You can use an action to recover a number of  focus points equal to your Wisdom modifier (minimum of 1).
 Once you use this feature you can't use it again until you finish a short or long rest.

 ### Evasion